img

 • “I just need to hang in there a little longer.”

-This mindset erodes your self-worth.
+This mindset slowly erodes your confidence.
 You become a version of yourself that tolerates what is unacceptable.
 The relationship steals your identity and replaces it with survival mode.
-Recognizing this pattern is crucial to breaking free from false hope in an affair and reclaiming your sense of self.
+Recognising this pattern is essential if you want to break free and reconnect with yourself.

 The Turning Point: Asking Hard Questions to Escape False Hope in an Affair